 Birth control is a lifesaver when trying to prevent pregnancy, but what happens when you get off of it?
 Many women believe years of use will make them less likely to be able to have children later on.
-Luckily, according to Planned Parenthood, that couldn’t be further from the truth: When you get off, you can get pregnant just as easily as if you wouldn’t have been on birth control in the first place.
-The difficulty just might come from getting older and closer to menopause — not from the pill itself.
+Luckily, according to Planned Parenthood, that couldn't be further from the truth: When you stop using it, you can get pregnant just as easily as if you wouldn't have been on birth control in the first place.
+The difficulty just might come from getting older and closer to menopause—not from the pill itself.

 Wearing bras cause breast cancer.

 At some point in your life, you've probably heard how wearing a bra can cause breast cancer because of how they restrict your lymph system.
 According to the American Cancer Society, there's absolutely no evidence that backs that up and there's research to prove it.
 One 2014 study in particular looked at 1,500 women and saw nothing that linked the two, so wear a bra or don't—the choice is yours.
 If you're looking for other ways to decrease your risk, check out these 40 Ways to Prevent Breast Cancer After 40.